codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc/oidc-google.md

 ---
-title: "Google Single Sign-On (SSO)"
+title: "Google SSO via OIDC"
-description: ""
+description: "Set up Google SSO for OIDC"
 group: single-sign-on
 sub_group: oidc
 toc: true
 ---

 Set up SSO for Google using OIDC.
-For a general overview on OIDC, see [Setting up OIDC Federated SSO]({site.baseurl}}/docs/single-sign-on/oidc).
+For a general overview on OIDC, see [Setting up OIDC Federated SSO]({{site.baseurl}}/docs/single-sign-on/oidc).

 Set up OIDC SSO for Google in Codefresh by:
 1. Creating the client secret in Google